coupergateway/couper/docs/REFERENCE.md

 ### Health Block

 Defines a recurring health check request for its backend.
 Results can be obtained via the [`backends.<label>.health` variables](#backends).
-Changes in health states will be logged.
+Changes in health states and related requests will be logged.
+Default User-Agent will be `Couper / <version> health-check` if not provided via `headers` attribute.

 | Block name    | Context                           | Label | Nested block |
 |:--------------|:----------------------------------|:------|:-------------|